Marginal utility: Paradox of water and diamonds

 Price is determined by both marginal utility and marginal cost, and here is the key to the apparent paradox.
 The marginal cost of water is lower than the marginal cost of diamonds.
 That is not to say that the price of any good or service is simply a function of the marginal utility that it has for any one individual or for some ostensibly typical individual.
-Rather, individuals are willing to trade based upon the respective marginal utilities of the goods that they have or desire (with these marginal utilities being distinct for each potential trader), and prices thus develop constrained by these marginal utilities.
+Rather, individuals are willing to trade based upon the respective marginal utilities of the goods that they have or desire (with these marginal utilities being distinct for each potential trader), and prices thus develop constrains by these marginal utilities.

 Marginalism limitations

-Marginalism has many limitations like many economic theories.
-Economists often question if people act as they are portrayed within the theory.
-Understanding what is giving someone a specific amount of utility is extremely complex and varies from person to person and may not be stable.
-Another limitation is in regard to the way marginal change is measured.
-Measuring money is one of the simplest ways to analyse marginalism due to not having any other substitute.
-Although the limitation can be seen when attempting to measure the utility derived from other consumables such as food as there are too many substitutes and once again preferences can limit the accuracy.
+Marginalism has many limitations and economic theories.
+Some scholars, such as Warren J. Samuels, have raised concerns that individuals may not always behave as portrayed in marginalist theories, highlighting complexities in human decision-making that go beyond simple optimizing behavior.
+Additionally, utility is difficult to quantify precisely, as it varies significantly from person to person and may not be stable over time.
+Another limitation lies in measuring the marginal change: while monetary values can be straightforward to track, gauging the utility derived from non-monetary goods like food is more challenging, as individual preferences and the wide range of alternatives complicate accuracy.